 - Pour crumbs into a 9 inch (23cm) cheesecake pan, pressing crumbs into the pan and working up the sides, pressing until a 2 inch crust is formed.

 - Bake at 375F/(190C) for 6-7 minutes until golden brown.
 Set aside to cool.

-- Then beat together the cream and sugar until combined.
-Add vanilla and beat until combined.
-Remove mixture in place in a large bowl.
+- Then beat together the cream cheese and 1 cup of powdered sugar until combined.
+Add 1 teaspoon of vanilla and beat until combined.
+Remove the mixture in place in a large bowl.

-- Then whip cream on high until stiff peaks form.
+- Then add the heavy cream, ½ teaspoon of vanilla, and 1 tablespoon of powdered sugar into a bowl of an electric mixer.
+Whip cream mixture on high until stiff peaks form.
 Add cream cheese mixture, to whipped cream and whisk until combined.